stanislavleonchik/Simple_Calendar/README.md

-# Laboratory work on the calendar using Python
+# An example of console calendar using Python